SegaraRai/vite-plugin-modular-tailwindcss/README.md

 - **Layer-aware Hierarchical Design**: Prevents order-dependent issues by generating and combining CSS layer by layer, ensuring consistent and predictable styling.
 - **Optimized for Vite**: Supports minification and extraction of generated CSS into separate files, enhancing performance and maintainability.
 - **Flexible Configuration**: Easily configure the plugin to include or exclude specific files or directories, allowing for precise control over which components generate TailwindCSS styles.
+- **Virtual Module Loading**: Unlike regular TailwindCSS, this plugin can load virtual modules in `module` mode and `hoisted` mode, enabling dynamic CSS handling and enhanced flexibility.

 ## Quick Start